Relating Functional and Imperative Session Types: Translation: Functional to Imperative

-The second step is the actual translation from LFST-ANF to VGR shown in Figure~\ref{fig:translation-lfst-anf-vgr}.
+The second step is the expression translation $\Back e$ from LFST-ANF to VGR\@.
 This translation is very simple because the source calculus is already in A-normal form.
 The idea of the translation as stated at the beginning of this section is clearly reflected in the first two lines of the expression translation $\Back e$.
-The remaining cases work homomorphically.
+The remaining cases of the translation proceed homomorphically (see \Cref{fig:translation-lfst-anf-vgr} in \Cref{sec:expr-transl}).